 Notable cases include the successful defence of a solicitor and a police officer both accused of perverting the course of justice, and the first ever prosecution of a podiatrist accused of misuse of professional title.
-He is currently instructed to defend high-profile proceedings involving a death in a psychiatric care setting.
+He was recently instructed to defend high-profile proceedings involving a death in a psychiatric care setting.

 CIVIL AND COMMERCIAL

 Barry has a broad experience in bringing and defending commercial, contract, employment and property cases before the civil courts.
 International arbitration experience includes assisting in a high-volume construction dispute, and he is well-placed to advise on commercial and civil claims arising out of civil fraud, insolvency and trademark issues.